nebulab/playbook/source/personal-growth/conferences.html.md

   conference won't be deducted from your budget.
 - In general, speaking engagements also count towards your budget (unless the conference offers a reimbursement for their speakers).
-However, if you have been invited to speak at a conference that is particularly interesting to Nebulab, reach out to your mentor and they may be able to work something out.
+However, if you have been invited to speak at a conference that is particularly interesting to Nebulab, reach out to your manager and they may be able to work something out.